 Sales pipeline management is one of those things that you probably don’t want to think about a lot, but you really should.
 Ergo, generating sales pipeline management best practices can only improve your business.

-It sounds a little dry, but your sales pipeline is the crux of your business; if you don’t sell, you won’t be in business anymore.
+It sounds a little dry, but your sales pipeline which can be managed in a product like Keap, is the crux of your business; if you don’t sell, you won’t be in business anymore.
 So it's important to determine the individual sales pipeline stages.

 What is a sales pipeline?

 A sales pipeline example is the process your prospects go through to become customers.
 Calling it a pipeline helps you visualize a prospect’s movement toward conversion.
 There are five general steps to the pipeline, through every business has its own specific naming:

 Though each is its own phase, they are all interdependent, and each stage has to make sure it helps prospects move into the next one.
 Ensuring swift movement through each stage is how you make your sales, so proper pipeline management ensures fewer bottlenecks and resolves any problems quicker.